Video inside Miami Publix captures officer repeatedly punching homeless man accused of stealing chicken

-MIAMI (WSVN) - Cellphone video from inside of a Publix Supermarket in Miami captured the rough arrest of a homeless man accused of taking food without paying for it, but some said the officer who made arrest may have excessively used force.
+MIAMI (WSVN) - Cellphone video from inside of a Publix Supermarket in Miami captured the rough arrest of a homeless man accused of taking food without paying for it, but some said the officer who made the arrest used excessive force.

 Video from April 16 captured the incident, which happened in the area of Biscayne Boulevard and Northeast 17th Street.
 The video was first obtained by the Miami Herald.

-According to City of Miami Police, a homeless man accused of stealing chicken was confronted by an officer.
+According to City of Miami Police, the homeless man accused of stealing the chicken by eating it inside of the store was confronted by an officer.
 Their exchange devolved into a beating and arrest inside of the busy supermarket, causing store managers to try to help out.

 Those shopping at the time were left horrified.